A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories

-Else, $\beta[k]$ is situated in the preinjective part of the Auslander-Reiten quiver.
-Whatever the type of $\beta$, is it in a slice of the preinjective part.
-Then it suffices to show that there is a morphism from $X_\alpha$ to the head of this slice, it means in our orientation, to $A_1$ in the following quiver.
+\cor{Else, $\beta[k]$ is situated in a slice $\mathcal{S}$ of the preinjective part of the Auslander-Reiten quiver.
+Then it suffices to show that there is a morphism from $X_\alpha$ which lies in the tube, to the only source of $\mathcal{S}$, it means in our orientation, to $A_1$ in the following quiver.}

 We note that $\beta[k-1]$ is exactly the arc corresponding to $\tau^{-1}P_l$ for an $l \in \{1,\cdots,n+1 \}$.
 We can prove the existence of a morphism in the module category from the simple regular $X_\alpha$ to $\tau^{-1}P_l$ for any $l$.